 Why have I been dropped/withdrawn from my online learning course?

 Students who do not pay tuition are dropped from their courses for non-payment.
-If you have questions concerning a drop for non-payment, you may contact the ELI Registration office at (703) 323-3368.
+If you have questions concerning a drop for non-payment, you may contact the NOVA Online Registration office at (703) 323-3368.

-Students enrolled in ELI online learning courses must sign into their Blackboard course site and complete the First Assignment Due Date to avoid being administratively deleted without a tuition refund.
+Students enrolled in NOVA Online learning courses must sign into their Blackboard course site and complete the First Assignment Due Date to avoid being administratively deleted without a tuition refund.
 If you have questions concerning an administrative withdrawal or believe that you have been dropped in error, you must contact your instructor.

-Why do I still have a "W" grade if my instructor reinstated me in my ELI online learning course?
+Why do I still have a "W" grade if my instructor reinstated me in my NOVA Online learning course?

-Reinstatement in an ELI online learning course is by special permission of the instructor only.
-When instructors reinstate you in an ELI online learning course, they will mail a letter to you giving you permission to complete course assignments and take exams with the W on your record.
+Reinstatement in an NOVA Online learning course is by special permission of the instructor only.
+When instructors reinstate you in an NOVA Online learning course, they will mail a letter to you giving you permission to complete course assignments and take exams with the W on your record.
 You will need to take it with you to the testing center each time you take an exam.